Pope urges global war on human trafficking, appeals to consumers

 He called on individuals and communities to "feel challenged ... when we are tempted to select items which may well have been produced by exploiting others."

-Activist groups such as slaveryfootprint.org have urged consumers to avoid buying low-cost goods that may be the product of forced labor or other forms of exploitation.
+Activist groups such as slaveryfootprint.org have urged consumers to avoid buying low-cost goods that may be the product of forced labour or other forms of exploitation.

-In his message, Francis denounced "the growing scourge of man's exploitation by man" and said governments must do more to combat organized crime groups responsible for human trafficking.
+In his message, Francis denounced "the growing scourge of man's exploitation by man" and said governments must do more to combat organised crime groups responsible for human trafficking.

 Last week the leader of the world's 1.2 billion Roman Catholics joined Muslim, Jewish, Hindu, Buddhist and Christian leaders in promising to use their religions to help stamp out modern slavery and human trafficking by 2020.